crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHue.md

 }
 ```
 Based on the information passed with the format, it will create a bridge.
-If any of the keys are missing or undefined, it will pass an empty string on creation of the object.
+If any of the keys are missing or undefined, it will pass an empty string on the creation of the object.

-The most important parts of the format is the username, bridgeId and ip address as the bridge object relies on these and will attempt to find them itself if any or a combination of those are missing.
+The most important parts of the format are the username, bridgeId and ip address as the bridge object relies on these and will attempt to find them itself if any or a combination of those are missing.
 When there is/are...
  - No username: The bridge's linking procedure will be started and the physical
    link button has to be pressed or it will throw an error.
   - No ip address: The bridge's (re)discovery procedure will be started and it tries to find an ip address linked to the bridge id.
   - No bridge id: The bridge has 1 attempt to find the bridge id with the given ip address, in case of failure it throws an error.
-  - No bridge id and no ip address: The function will returns an uninitialized bridge object because the object cannot function without those.
+  - No bridge id and no ip address: The function will return an uninitialized bridge object because the object cannot function without those.

-On a successfull initialization, it then adds the lights and wraps them with their behaviours if they are defined.
+On a successful initialization, it then adds the lights and wraps them with their behaviours if they are defined.
-Afterwards it will return the Bridge object.
+Afterwards, it will return the Bridge object.

 #### By Ip address
-In order to add a Bridge to the module by Ip address, call:
+To add a Bridge to the module by Ip address, call:
 ```
 await crownstoneHue.addBridgeByIpAddress(ipAddress);
 ```
 The given ip address should be of type string and only IPv4 is supported.

-After calling the function, it will create a Bridge object with only an IP address defined and initiliazes it.
-This will make the bridge object try to connect to the Philips Hue Bridge and attempt to create an user.
+After calling the function, it will create a Bridge object with only an IP address defined and initializes it.
+This will make the bridge object try to connect to the Philips Hue Bridge and attempt to create a user.
 Note that the link button on the physical bridge has to be pressed to make this work.

-On success, it will fill update itself with all needed information and return the bridge object.
+On success, it will fill update itself with all the needed information and return the bridge object.
-On failure, it throws an error when link button isn't pressed or when IP Address is wrong as it cannot discover itself without a BridgeId.
+On failure, it throws an error when the link button isn't pressed or when IP Address is wrong as it cannot discover itself without a bridge Id.

 #### By Bridge Id
 In order to add a Bridge to the module by Bridge Id, call: